o3de/o3de/Docker/README.md

 ## Examples
 The following example build commands are based on the general use case for O3DE.

-If there are any ROS2 gem based project that will be created or used by the image, then you will need to follow the **ROS Example** section below.
+If there are any ROS2 gem based projects that will be created or used by the image, then you will need to follow the **ROS Example** section below.

 You can build a minimal Docker image that can create or use non-simulation projects using the `ubuntu` input image and either the `jammy` or `noble` input tag.
 To build a Docker image that supports robotic simulations using ROS, you must use the `ros` input image and either the `humble` or `jazzy` input tag.
 (Refer to the [Docker distribution of ROS](https://hub.docker.com/_/ros/))